-When you say you live in Annapolis, one of the first questions locals will ask you is “where?”
+When you say you live in Annapolis, Maryland, one of the first questions locals will ask you is “where?”
 They’re not being nosy; they’re just trying to figure out which one of many distinctive neighborhoods you live in, what friends you may have in common in our little city, and even what kind of boating you do.
 Here are a few of these special sections of Annapolis visitors will want to explore:

 If you’re visiting downtown, you’re in the heart of Annapolis’s Historic District and can’t walk a block without making your way to somewhere George Washington stood.
 First settled in 1649 and incorporated in 1708, Annapolis is rich in history.
 Washington resigned his commission as commander of the Continental Army in Maryland’s State House (that pretty white-domed building at the highest point in downtown).
 A month later, congress ratified the Treaty of Paris there, ending the Revolutionary War.
 Our fair city served as the U.S. capital from 1783-84.
 Today it’s the capital of Maryland and the seat of Anne Arundel County.